oemof/DHNx/docs/optimization_models.rst

   a set of parameters of a pipeline component.
 The parameters for the *hp_type* must be given in the following table (see :ref:`network/pipes.csv <invest_pipes>`).
   If *existing* is *True*, a *hp_type* must be given.
-* **active**: Binary indicating that this edge is considered.
-If no column *active* is given, all edges are active.
-With this attribute, single edges can be switched on and off.
-This can be very useful, if different scenarios should be analyzed, e.g. you might like to make a given street/edges unavailable.
+* **active**: Binary indicating that this pipe is considered.
+If no column *active* is given, all pipes are active.
+With this attribute, single pipes can be switched on and off.
+This can be very useful, if different scenarios should be analyzed, e.g. you might like to make a given street/pipes unavailable.
 * **add_fix_costs**: (*not implemented yet*) Additional fix investment costs.
 Depending on the street and route of a DHS, the construction costs might differ.
-With this parameter, additional fix investment costs (independent of the size of the pipes) can be considered for each edge individually.
+With this parameter, additional fix investment costs (independent of the size of the pipes) can be considered for each pipe individually.
 Therefore, you need to apply a nonconvex investment (see :ref:`network/pipes.csv <invest_pipes>`).

 Consumers